 25YL: My story is a little different from yours in the fact that the season 2 finale scared me so bad that I didn’t watch Fire Walk With Me until I was 18.
 I had nightmares for years before I finally faced my fears and watched the film.

 JE: I had a local theatre that you could get into to see R rated films even if you were underage.
 I’m glad I did because I don’t think I could’ve waited.

 25YL: Let’s talk a little bit about the Twin Peaks Festival.
 How would you describe it to someone who has never attended one before?

-JE: I would say first of all to ignore all concept of what you think of when you think of a normal festival.
+JE: I would say first of all to ignore all concept of what you think of when you think of a regular festival.
 The way I always think of it is that the show is unique and so is the festival in a similar way.
-It’s not a Star Trek convention – it’s not even a convention.
-It becomes more a family atmosphere.
-We have cast members there and they’re intermingling with everyone there.
+It’s not a Star Trek convention—it’s not even a convention.
+It becomes more of a family atmosphere.
+We have cast members there, and they’re intermingling with everyone there.
 We have a banquet dinner and a costume contest.
 I’ve been running the trivia contest there for more years than I can count.
 I think it has a reputation for being the hardest trivia contest out there, or so I hear.
 It’s very much a long party.
 We have a karaoke night.
-This last festival John Pirruccello got up and did karaoke with everybody which was great.
+This last festival, John Pirruccello got up and did karaoke with everybody, which was great.
 It’s a really fun, party experience that is definitely not a convention.
 It’s not that kind of thing and is its own unique experience.

 25YL: What’s the hardest trivia question you’ve ever asked at the festival?